Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 Seep Varma, head of New York Therapeutic Communities, Inc., called the federal government’s sudden decision to cancel funding “ridiculous” and likely “illegal.”
 He is among many providers questioning the legality of abruptly terminating grants earmarked by Congress.

-Varma’s organization receives $600,000 annually from the state’s share of federal funding to operate its mobile outreach program in Brooklyn that currently serves 300 clients in varying stages of addiction recovery.
+Varma’s organization receives $600,000 annually from the state’s share of federal funding to operate its mobile outreach program in Brooklyn which currently serves 300 clients in various stages of addiction recovery.
 The program supports case workers, medication management, and housing assistance.

 “These are folks that are on the street, these are folks that use in public,” Varma said.
 “There’s a public health and public safety issue that would emerge as a result of discontinuing services to this population.”